What is Domestic Abuse?

 We understand that some people feel anxious when they have to attend court to give evidence.
 If you are a victim of domestic violence or abuse or a witness to such behaviour, we may ask the court to grant special measures to help a victim or witness give their best evidence.
 You can read more about Special Measures by clicking the link.

 If a suspect is arrested and charged with an offence, the police will decide whether or not to release the person on bail or to keep him or her in custody for the court to decide whether he should be released on bail.
 PPS may ask that the defendant remains in custody to protect a victim, avoid interference with witnesses or stop further offences from being committed.
-For example we may ask for a condition that the suspect cannot contact you.
+If a suspect is released on bail we may ask for bail conditions to be imposed by the court, for example condition that the suspect cannot contact you.
 PPS will work closely with the police and where possible will always try to ask for a victim’s views about bail.

 Victim Personal Statement

 We know that domestic violence and abuse can have a devastating impact on victims and their families.
 The purpose of this statement is to ensure that the court understands the victim’s views before it decides on the defendant’s sentence.
 A victim of crime can explain the effect that the crime has had on them.
 This can include the physical, emotional or financial impact of the crime.
 You can read more about Victim Personal Statements by visiting the NI Direct website.

 - Policy for Prosecuting Cases of Domestic Violence

 24-hour helpline for Victims of Domestic and Sexual Abuse